open-policy-agent/opa/docs/content/opa-1.md

 * `build`
 * `eval`
+* `test`

 {{< info >}}
-Support for more commands will be added in the future.
+Support for more commands will be added over time, leading up to the release of OPA 1.0.
 {{< /info >}}